LuckyHyena/DnD/tomb_of_annihilation/player_notes/activities_in_Port_Nyanzaru.md

 ![Public baths in Hungary](images/public-bathhouses-gellert-budapest-hungary.png)

 ### Port Nyanzaru: The Thundering Lizard Tavern
-A character doesn't necessarily need to expend the cost and energy needed to [carouse](#carousing) if they just want to spend the day hanging out at the Thundering Lizard Tavern or one of the many other taverns in Port Nyanzaru.
-Generally, such characters avoid drawing attention to themselves and try to stay out of any of fights that break out; if they do end up joining a fight then they spend the downtime day [fighting](#fighting) instead of relaxing.
+A character doesn't necessarily need to expend the cost and energy needed to [carouse](#carousing) if they just want to spend the day hanging out in a place like the Thundering Lizard Tavern.
+Unlike when carousing, such characters avoid drawing attention to themselves, don't party with strangers, and try to stay out of any of fights that break out: if they do end up joining a fight then they spent their downtime day [fighting](#fighting) instead of relaxing.

 You may be surprised to learn that, aside from the Thundering Lizard Tavern, taverns and other watering holes can be found throughout every district of Port Nyanzaru.